hemantbaranwal1398/news_app_mca_fy/README.md

 # News app

-#### This an androd app to show variuos news articals with help of an news API.
-In this a user can use their google id to authenticate and then they will be send to Home page of the appliction were they can see all Top Headlines from the news API site.
+#### This an android app to show various news articles with help of an news API.
+In this a user can use their google id to authenticate and then they will be sent to the Home page of the application where they can see all Top Headlines from the news API site.
-#### They can also search all deired news with related keywords.
+#### They can also search all desired news with related keywords.

 ## Table of content